aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/print-presentation/_index.md

 This operation is used to print all the slides in a PowerPoint presentation through a specific printer.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class and pass the presentation you want to print.
-2. Call the `Print` method and pass the printer name as a string.
+2. Call the `print` method and pass the printer name as a string.

 This Python code shows you how to print a PowerPoint presentation using a specific printer: